ClaperCo/Claper/guides/usage/features.md

 You can choose to be anoynmous or use your own name before sending a message.

+You can also pin a message to the screen to highlight it and only show pinned messages.

 ## Polls

 You can add polls during your presentation.
 Users can vote to the poll and see the results in real time.